Benjamin Franklin Bache

 Benjamin Franklin Bache (/ˈbiːtʃ/ BEECH; August 12, 1769 – September 10, 1798) was an American journalist, printer and publisher.
 He founded the Philadelphia Aurora, a newspaper that supported Jeffersonian philosophy.
 He frequently attacked the Federalist political leaders, including Presidents George Washington and John Adams, and historian Gordon S. Wood wrote that "no editor did more to politicize the press in the 1790s."
-His paper's heated attacks are thought to have contributed to passage of the Alien and Sedition Acts by the 5th United States Congress and signed by President John Adams in 1798.
+His paper's heated attacks are thought to have contributed to passage of the Alien and Sedition Acts by the 5th United States Congress and signed into law by President John Adams in 1798.

 The grandson of Benjamin Franklin, Bache was often referred to as "Lightning Rod Junior" after his famous grandfather's experiment.
 The son of Sarah Franklin and Richard Bache, he died at 29 in the yellow fever epidemic of 1798.

 Early life

 Sarah "Sally" Franklin, the only daughter of Benjamin Franklin and Deborah Read, met Richard Bache while on a visit away from her parents.
 They were married on November 2, 1767.
 On August 12, 1769, she gave birth to their son, Benjamin Franklin Bache.

 From the moment she set eyes on her grandson, Deborah Read Franklin fell in love with Benjamin, whom she called “her little kingbird.”
 She took to “Benny,” as she called him, as her very own.
 She and her husband had lost their only son, Francis Folger Franklin, at the age of four from smallpox.
 She and Benjamin had earlier taken in his illegitimate son, William Franklin, as an infant at the beginning of their marriage, and raised him in their household.

 Benjamin Franklin Bache was baptized on August 30, 1769, in Christ Church in Philadelphia.
 His godmothers were his paternal aunt and Deborah Read Franklin.
 His godfathers were his uncle and grandfather Benjamin Franklin, who had a proxy at the ceremony, as he was on an extended diplomatic mission in England.

 On December 19, 1774, Deborah Read died.
 Although he was at her funeral, the boy Benjamin regretted not having been at his grandmother's deathbed.
 In May 1775, at the age of five, Bache met his grandfather Benjamin Franklin for the first time when he returned from England.
 His grandfather's arrival brought more tumult to his home, as Franklin had brought with him William Temple Franklin, his 15-year-old grandson, who was the illegitimate son of William Franklin.